bridgecrewio/checkov/docs/Welcome/What is Checkov.md

 title: What is Checkov?
 order: 1
 ---
-Checkov is a static code analysis tool for scanning IaC files for misconfigurations that could lead to security problems.
-Checkov includes more than 750 predefined Policies to check for common misconfiguration issues and also supports creation and contribution of of Custom Policies.
+Checkov is a static code analysis tool for scanning infrastructure as code (IaC) files for misconfigurations that may lead to security or compliance problems.
+Checkov includes more than 750 predefined policies to check for common misconfiguration issues.
+Checkov also supports the creation and contribution of of [custom policies](../Custom%Policies/Overview.md).

 ## Supported IaC types